What does a Security Guard do?

 Becoming a security guard is a rewarding career choice that offers stability and the chance to protect people and property.
 This profession requires dedication and a commitment to safety.
 Follow these steps to start your career in security.

 First, check the local requirements for becoming a security guard.
 Each area may have different rules.
 Generally, candidates need to be at least 18 years old and have a high school diploma or GED.
 Some places may require a clean criminal record.
-Research the specific requirements in your area to ensure you meet all the criteria.
+Research the specific needs in your area to ensure you meet all the criteria.

 How long does it take to become a Security Guard?